Yogeshchitampalle/Yogeshchitampalle/README.md

 ### Hello There 👋
 #
 About_Me:- Frontend Developer
-I am graduate with a bachelor's degree in Mechanical Engineering and I have been actively learning frontend development technologies, such as HTML, CSS, and JavaScript.
+I am graduate with a bachelor's degree in Mechanical Engineering and I have been actively learning frontend development Latest technologies, such as HTML5, CSS-3, and JavaScript.
 I also have some experience with frameworks like React through personal projects.
 I am excited to start my career as a front-end developer and I am confident that my skills and experience will make me a valuable asset to any IT Company.